Quantum Healing Pathways

 Impact on Gut Microbiota

-Recent studies suggest that acupuncture may alter the gut microbiota, which plays a crucial role in digesting food, regulating the immune system, and protecting against pathogens.
+Recent acupuncture may alter the gut microbiota, which plays a crucial role in digesting food, regulating the immune system, and protecting against pathogens.
 Acupuncture can regulate gut dysbiosis and promote homeostasis, increasing the diversity and resilience of the gut microbiota.

 Acupuncture is not a one-size-fits-all therapy.
-It’s tailored to the individual and the specific condition they are seeking treatment for.
+It’s tailored to the individual and the specific condition they’re seeking treatment for.

 Acupuncture for Irritable Bowel Syndrome (IBS)